MicrosoftDocs/learn/learn-pr/language/go-methods-interfaces/includes/6-summary.md

 In this module, you learned how methods work in Go.
 You learned that Go, unlike other programming languages, doesn't require a `class` object when you write reusable and extensible code.

 Finally, you studied how interfaces work in Go.
 You explored the fundamentals of declaring and using them.
-You reviewed a few complex examples, such as how to create a server API and practiced implementing interfaces.
+You reviewed a few complex examples, such as how to create a server API, and practiced implementing interfaces.

 With the knowledge you acquired, you're ready to write code that's reusable and extensible.